-This was the last of 27 live shows by The Beatles at the Tower Ballroom in New Brighton, a seaside resort in the town of Wallasey, Merseyside, took place on 14 June 1963.
+The last of 27 live shows by The Beatles at the Tower Ballroom in New Brighton, a seaside resort in the town of Wallasey, Merseyside, took place on 14 June 1963.

 The venue was capable of holding up to 5,000 people, making it one of the largest venues played by The Beatles at this time.
 They had first played there in October 1961, at an ‘Operation Big Beat’ event which drew 3,000.